Nicolas-Paiva/my-swe-diary/README.md

 ## January 2nd, 2024:

 I have started learning some DSA through coursera free DSA course.
 Unfortunately though, I will not be able to focus too much on it right now because I have some university stuff I need to do first.

+## January 4th, 2024:

+Unfortunately, I need to take a break from programming for a while because I have some assignments related to other subjects to submit within the next weeks.
+I will code as much as possible though.
+I also have to get back to some C coding since I will have an assignment soon.